Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - **Discussion and Future Work Section Requirements**

 - [ ] The discussion and future work section discusses the impact of the completed research project
 - [ ] The discussion and future work section critically reflects on the completed research project
 - [ ] The conclusion outlines, with sufficient depth and detail, avenues for further and/or future work

 - **Computational Artifact**

 - [ ] The artifact's source code exists in a publicly available GitHub repository
 - [ ] The artifact's GitHub repository contains documentation on how to install and use it
 - [ ] It is possible for a computer scientist who is not the creator of the GitHub repository to install and use the computational artifact
 - [ ] The artifact's GitHub repository contains sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of continuous integration in GitHub Actions)
 - [ ] The GitHub repository features deliverables that have a clear connection to the research project
 - [ ] The GitHub repository contains evidence of regular commits through the spring semester
 - [ ] The computational artifact demonstrates significant technical complexity appropriate for senior-level work
 - [ ] The artifact includes comprehensive error handling and input validation
 - [ ] The repository contains clear examples and usage demonstrations
 - [ ] The artifact's code is well-structured, readable, and follows appropriate design patterns
 - [ ] The computational artifact successfully addresses the research problem as outlined in the proposal

 ### Institutional Review Board (IRB) Proposals

 Should a project require Institutional Review Board (IRB) approval for use of human subjects in the research project, the proposing student is responsible for writing and having an approved IRB proposal before conducting any of the experimentation associated with their undergraduate research.
 Students must submit their IRB proposal to their First Reader who will review it and provide feedback on it before submitting it to the IRB.
 In accordance with Allegheny College policies, students may not submit their IRB proposal directly to the IRB and may not start working on any of their experiments before receiving IRB approval.

 ### Additional Details

-- Students must upload a PDF of their senior thesis presentation slides to the `#general` channel in the `Ready, Set, Research!` Discord server no later than one week before the end of class on the day on which they are scheduled to give their presentation.
 - A project presentation includes the following components with the stated time limits
     - Project presentation presentation:  5 minutes
     - Question and answer session: 2 minutes